 - Use a vacuum with a HEPA filter.

-- Purchase dust-mite proof pillow and use a vacuum with a HEPA filter.
+- Get a dust-mite-proof pillow and use a vacuum with a HEPA filter.

 - Wash your bedding weekly in hot water.